 How do these principles relate to desired outcomes to show a return on investment?

 Assessed?
-Outcomes (Suggested) Design Multi-Use Products Different products can share parts that have been designed for multi-use.
-Can your product use standardized parts that can be used in multiple products?
-Y/N Do you have multiple product lines that allow for part crossover?
-Are you able to reduce part count through the design of multiple products?
-Design for Ease of Fabrication Choose the ideal combination between the material and manufacturing process that will minimize production costs.
+Outcomes (Suggested) Design for Ease of Fabrication Choose the ideal combination between the material and manufacturing process that will minimize production costs.
 Ridiculously tight tolerances can cause over manufacturing and rework.
-Avoid expensive and labor intensive final operations such as painting, polishing and finish machining. ination between the uring process that will osts.
-Ridiculously tight ver manufacturing Y/N ensive and labor ns such as painting, chining.
+Avoid expensive and labor intensive final operations such as painting, polishing and finish machining.
+Y/N Through the redesign of the manufacturing process I saved xx hours of labor and minimized parts by x, resulting in total cost savings of xx.
 Limit Connectors, Adhesives, and Fasteners Is it possible for your product to interlock or clip together?
 Screws add only about 5% to the material cost, but 75% to the assembly labor.
 Remember: if fasteners are required, try to keep the size, number, and type to a minimum and use standard fasteners whenever possible.
 Y/N Eliminating screws I reduced labor by xx for an overall cost savings of xx.
 Design for Minimized Handling Handling includes positioning, orienting, and fastening the part into place.
 For orientation purposes, use symmetrical parts wherever possible.
 Y/N By including symmetrical parts, xx labor was eliminated from the handling process saving me x time and x money.
 Minimize Assembly Direction Parts should assemble from one direction.
 Ideally, parts should be added from above, parallel to the gravitational direction (downward.)
 This way assembly is facilitated by gravity rather than fighting it.
-Y/N With updating assembly direction of parts, x labor was saved in the assembly process.
+Y/N With updating assembly direction of parts, x laborwas saved in the assembly process.
 Maximize Compliance Rely on built-in design features like tapers or chamfers, or moderate radius sizes to guide insertion of equipment and to protect the part from damage.
 Y/N Maximizing compliance in the beginning of design and manufacturing saved xx dollars of rework and test on the backend.